tueimage/gryds/README.md

 }
 ```

-We used this package for this paper to create all transformations of images, both the augmentation and learned transformations.
+For this paper, we used the code in this repository to create the training set of images.

 ### Installation